dwp/eslint-config-base/CONTRIBUTING.md

 1. Two thumbs-up (:+1:) are required from project maintainers.
 2. When ready, your pull request will be tagged with label `Ready For Merge`.
-3. Your change will be merged into the project's `develop` branch and may be noted in the project's `CHANGELOG.md` at the time of release.
+3. Your change will be merged into the project's `master` branch and may be noted in the project's `CHANGELOG.md` at the time of release.

 ### Developer Certification of Origin (DCO)